Morton 6

 Match Report

-After the game Jack Steedman said, "The fact that the bus broke down made no difference to our play.
-If we had come in a Rolls Royce, Morton would still have beaten us."
+After the match, manager Jack Steedman was frank: “The fact that the bus broke down made no difference to our play.
+If we had come in Rolls Royces, Morton would still have beaten us.”

 Squad Statistics (as at October 1st, 1966)